dask/distributed/docs/source/spans.rst

 - the same function may be applied to different parts of your workflow, with a different performance profile;
-- you may be in a multitenancy setup, where part of the load on the cluster was not originated by your client code.
+- you may be in a multitenancy setup, where part of the load on the cluster was not caused by your client code.

 In these situations, it may be useful to attach meaningful tags to your workflow, or segments of it.